In Short

 In addition, you will need to provide your employees with annual leave.
 This type of leave accrues with every year of service, according to the employee’s ordinary hours.

-For example, you must grant full-time employees with four weeks of annual leave for every year of service.
-In contrast, part-time employees will be entitled to annual leave on a pro rata basis.
+For example, you must grant full-time employees four weeks of annual leave for every year of service.
+In contrast, part-time employees will be entitled to annual leave on a pro-rata basis.

-It is worth noting that when an employee takes annual leave, they continue accruing annual leave while they are away.
+It is worth noting that when employees take annual leave, they continue accruing annual leave while they are away.

-Employment agreements may change these leave entitlements but they can only grant employees more leave than necessary under the law.
-Employment agreements cannot take away leave entitlements prescribed under law.
+Employment agreements may change these leave entitlements, but they can only grant employees more leave than necessary under the law.
+They cannot remove leave entitlements prescribed under law.

 How to Calculate Annual Leave Entitlements